 Pedestrians should remember – Be Safe.
 Be Seen.

 When you are a pedestrian, you are more difficult to see on the road.
 If you are on or near a roadway, especially at dawn or at dusk, consider wearing retro-reflective clothing to help increase your chances of being seen by motorists.

 As a pedestrian, you must:

-- Follow any and all traffic control devices and traffic regulations.
+- Follow any and all traffic control devices (ex: lights and signals)

 - Follow any and all local regulations.